AsperaGmbH/xlsx-reader/README.md

 Multiple sheet reading is also supported.

-You can retrieve information about sheets contained in the file by calling the `sheets()` method which returns an array with sheet indexes as keys and sheet names as values.
+You can retrieve information about sheets contained in the file by calling the `getSheets()` method which returns an array with sheet indexes as keys and sheet names as values.
 Then you can change the sheet that's currently being read by passing that index to the `changeSheet($Index)` method.